raganork-ind/whatsapp-bot/README.md

-# Raganork-multi-device
+# kddrfake-multi-device
 ## Multi device whatsapp bot created with [@adiwajshing/baileys](https://github.com/adiwajshing/Baileys)
 ## Looking for non multi device version?
-Get it [here](https://github.com/souravkl11/raganork-legacy)
+Get it [here](https://github.com/kddrfake/raganork-legacy)
 <!---## Readme first before using 👇❌
 ### (Due to the removal of heroku-github integration, this project is currently unable to deploy to heroku servers.
 As of this, existing users also couldn't update their bots.)
 Visit [Heroku status site](https://status.heroku.com) for more details